Does Your Kid Need a Check-Up?

 “We’re definitely at risk of seeing some high outbreaks of flu and some of these other vaccine-preventable diseases,” said Dr. Gonzales.

 That’s a risk you can reduce, she said, by getting your child caught up on vaccines.
 Not only will this help protect your child and those around them from disease, but you’ll soon be needing those updated shot records.
-With in-person activities returning and the school year starting in August, summer is a great time to get that appointment on the books.
+Now is a great time to get that appointment on the books.

 “It is safe to go to the pediatrician, and we do need to get kids caught up, so we don’t start seeing other outbreaks,” said Dr. Gonzales.